All Episodes

 So one of these websites is called Daily Chaos, K-O-S.

-And some clown posted something about this Matthews document, this DNC document that Matthews was raising or uh waving around the other day about about the sliming of Alito for being soft on the mob.
+And some clown posted something about this Matthews document, this DNC document that Matthews was raising or waving around the other day about the sliming of Alito for being soft on the mob.

-He says, Well, look what we have here.
+He says, well, look what we have here.

-Tim Chapman at Town Hall has the entire Democrat document that Chris Matthews called disgusting, and which Republican liars from Drudge On Down are using as the basis of their claim that Democrats attacked Alito for being Italian American.
+Tim Chapman at Town Hall has the entire Democrat document that Chris Matthews called disgusting and which Republican liars from Drudge On Down are using as the basis of their claim that Democrats attacked Alito for being Italian-American.

 Only one problem.

-Read the so-called disgusting memo, doesn't say anything like that.
+Read the so-called disgusting memo.

 Do a search.